ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

 |:----------|:------------------------------|:------------------|
 |github.com 		|Private or public 		|The same github.com repo with {{site.data.keyword.Bluemix_notm}} Public.	|
 |hub.jazz.net/git		|Private or public 		|A new private or public repo in {{site.data.keyword.gitrepos}} with {{site.data.keyword.Bluemix_notm}} Public.	|
 {: caption="Table 1.
-Project repos mapped to toolchain repos" caption-side="top"}
+Project repos that are mapped to toolchain repos" caption-side="top"}

-### What will happen to my build definitions in my project when I upgrade to a toolchain?
+### What happens to my build definitions in my project when I upgrade to a toolchain?
 {: #faq_build}

 If you're building your source code by using Jazz instead of Delivery Pipeline, you must manually migrate your build definitions to Delivery Pipeline in your toolchain.

-If you're using Jazz SCM as a source repo and using Delivery Pipeline to build your code, the source in Jazz SCM will be automatically moved to a Git repo.
-Your Delivery Pipeline configuration will remain the same except that it will consume the source from the Git repo instead of the source from Jazz SCM.
+If you're using Jazz SCM as a source repo and using Delivery Pipeline to build your code, the source in Jazz SCM is automatically moved to a Git repo.
+Your Delivery Pipeline configuration remains the same except that it consumes the source from the Git repo instead of the source from Jazz SCM.

 ### I need to create an organization for my project that will be upgraded to a toolchain.
 I understand that I need to add a credit card to my account before I can create an organization.
 Will my credit card be charged?
 {: #faq_charges}